ahawkins/hawkins.io/wip/untitled.md

 conductors orchestrating the interaction between all the other entities in the system.
 A use cases takes in some form of input and takes appropriate action.
-The input is examined and some records are created or modifies.
-Perhaps some external state is modified (like talking to an external service).
+The input is examined and some records are created or modified.
+Perhaps some external state is modified (like talking to an external service or a RDMS).
 Eventually the user is presented with some interface showing the result of this interaction.
 This is how software fundamentally it works.
 It all starts with handling user input.
-I think this paragraph needs to focus more on defining “domain."

-Handling user input is one of the most boring task’s for programmers.
+Handling user input is one of the most boring task's for programmers.
 It always seems like unimportant work.
 Input must always be checked, sanitized, and validated.
 The same type of code has been written millions of times across the globe.
 Eventually this part of the work is done and we can get back to the real meat of the problem.
 Handling user input is actually extremely important to an application’s long term health.
 Proper input checking makes code more confident.
-Avdi Grimm used this term in his book “Confident Ruby.”
-Insert Avdi Quote here.
+Avdi Grimm used this term in his book "Confident Ruby".  *Insert Avdi Quote here*.
 He describes unconfident code as between too focused on edge cases and input handling and that happening in many parts of the code.
 Confident code does not have this problem.
 It knows what it has and what to do.
 Proper input sanitization makes this possible.
-User input should be checked and sanitized before it enters the system then never again.
+User input should be checked and sanitized before it enters the system and never again.
 Classes further down the chain receive the required objects and go about their business.
 Consider a terminal based application.
 The use case requires a Customer instance.
 It is impossible to input the